VisionlabHyperspectral/Multisensor_datasets/Readme.md

 If you use this dataset please do not forget to cite the following paper:

-Bikram Koirala, Behnood Rasti, Zakaria Bnoulkacem, Andrea de Lima Ribeiro, Yuleika Madriz, Erik Herrmann, Arthur Gestels, Thomas De Kerf, Sandra Lorenz, Margret Fuchs, Koen Janssens, Gunther Steenackers, Richard Gloaguen, and Paul Scheunders, "A Multisensor Hyperspectral Benchmark Dataset For Unmixing of Intimate Mixtures,"
+B. Koirala et al., "A Multisensor Hyperspectral Benchmark Dataset For Unmixing of Intimate Mixtures," in IEEE Sensors Journal, doi: 10.1109/JSEN.2023.3343552

 The dataset can be downloaded by clicking the following link: https://drive.google.com/file/d/1CwRWyDJJLd-40FFjthiCmkPnTBxG1lXl/view?usp=drive_link